-Recently I developed a theme for one of my client and I had to highlight the menu item of parent category in main menu when one of its associated single custom post is viewed.
-For that I had to add an action in my functions.php file for nav_menu_css_class.
-What is does is it returns the ‘active’ class which WordPress adds to the parent category menu item in the main menu.
-You can see the code at Gist here.
+Recently I developed a theme for one of my clients and I had to highlight the menu item of the parent category in the main menu when one of its associated single custom posts was viewed.
+For that, I had to add an action in my functions.php file for nav_menu_css_class.
+It returns the ‘active’ class, which WordPress adds to the parent category menu item in the main menu.
+You can see the code at Gist here or below.

 When OpenShift was in its version 1 it was great from customer’s point of view with low budget.
 OpenShift v1 had free offers to deploy app and add a custom domain to it.
 There was no SSL support but it could be handled via CloudFlare solution, making overall solution a great one.

 Then there comes OpenShift v2